Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 - Cherry blossom trees climbing the hillside below the main hall's wooden platform

-- The approach path lined with smaller cherry trees and traditional shops
+- The approach path is lined with smaller cherry trees and traditional shops

 - Distant views of Kyoto city through pink and white blossoms from the temple's elevated position

-- Night illumination that lights both the temple complex and surrounding cherry trees
+- Night illumination that lights both the temple complex and the surrounding cherry trees

 Takeaway: Kiyomizu-dera delivers on its reputation, but only if you time it right.
 I've watched the narrow approach streets become a slow-moving river of people by 10 AM on spring weekends.
 The cherry trees planted along the hillside create beautiful layers when viewed from the wooden stage, especially in early morning light before the crowds arrive.
 If you can't manage dawn timing, the night illumination offers a completely different experience with fewer people than midday visits.